songweizhi/MetaCHIP/README.md

 + :warning: MetaCHIP was designed to predict HGT among prokaryotes, please do NOT include eukaryotic genomes in your genome folder.
 + :warning: To get reliable HGT prediction results, input genomes need to be with at least **40%** completeness.
-+ :warning: Biopython has to be >= 1.78, upgrade with `pip3 install --upgrade biopython`.

 Change Log:
 ---